--For 2 people, I use about 1 ½ lbs of lean ground beef so I can have leftovers.
+-For 2 people, I use about 1 ½ lbs of lean ground beef so we can have leftovers.

 -1and ½ TBS butter